OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Video_Task.md

 ![video_task_modus_uebung_begriffe_feedback_v1_de.png](assets/video_task_modus_uebung_begriffe_feedback_v1_de.png){ class="shadow lightbox" }

-Während eines **Tests** erhalten die Teilnehmer:innen dagegen keinerlei Feedback.
-Am Ende wird lediglich die Anzahl der Löungsversuche angzeigt.
-(Falls weitere Versuche erlaubt sind, erscheint auch nochmals die Aufgabenstellung und der Button zum Starten der Videoaufgabe.)
+During a **test**, on the other hand, the participants do not receive any feedback.
+At the end, only the number of attempts to solve the problem is displayed.
+(If further attempts are allowed, the task definition and the button for starting the video task will also appear again.)

 ![video_task_modus_test_feedback.png](assets/video_task_modus_test_feedback.png){ class="shadow lightbox" }

 ### Results for supervisors in exercises

-If in exercises tutors open a course element with a video task in the course menu, they will see the two **tabs "Participants" and "Preview "**.
+If in exercises tutors open a course element with a video task in the course menu, they will see the two **tabs "Participants" and "Preview"**.

-* In the tab **"Participants "** the processing status of the supervised course participants is displayed in a list.
+* In the tab **"Participants"** the processing status of the supervised course participants is displayed in a list.
-* In the **"Preview "** tab, the video is displayed as seen by participants.
+* In the **"Preview"** tab, the video is displayed as seen by participants.

 Supervisors can reset the number of attempts for each participant individually and/or reset the data of a video task.